-Chips and pickles are a given, but you might also want to try serving Smoky Chipotle Sloppy Joes with these slammin’ sides:
+Chips and pickles are a given, but you might also want to serve Smoky Chipotle Sloppy Joes with these slammin’ sides:

-What toppings go good with Chipotle Sloppy Joes?
+What toppings can I put on Sloppy Joes?

 - Cheese (any good melting cheese like cheddar or pepper jack)

 - Dill pickles

 - Chips (put potato chips on a sandwich!)

 Storing leftover sloppy joe meat